abailoni/cellpose-training-gui/docs/spacem_annotator/install.md

 # Getting started

 ## How to install it
-The tool has already been installed on the following machines:
+The tool has been installed on the Surface Go tablet (you can find it in office 120):
 - **TODO**

 ### Installing it on your machine
-If you prefer to install on your laptop, you will need [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [anaconda](https://docs.anaconda.com/anaconda/install/index.html).
+If you prefer to install it on your laptop, you will need [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [anaconda](https://docs.anaconda.com/anaconda/install/index.html).
 The tool can be installed on Windows, Mac, or Linux.

 Once you have `conda`, open a terminal and run the following command:
 :::{code-block} shell